RightToPrivacy/Pine64-Mesh-Related/README.md

 ---

-Older Updates:
+Other updates have been deleted to keep this space cleaner.

-UPDATE 5/2/2021: I forked Rakwireless' rak_common_for_gateway and have been editing the rak2287 SPI for Pine64 Gateway.
+UPDATE (May): I forked Rakwireless' rak_common_for_gateway and have been editing the rak2287 SPI for Pine64 Gateway.
 You can find that here with instructions
 I added for those interested (check the edited README.md): https://github.com/RightToPrivacy/rak_common_for_gateway